 Flynn's interviewed by Peter Strzok.

-Peter Strzok has an anti Trump bias.
+Peter Strzok has an anti-Trump bias.

-And you know, I I would think that General Flynn's lawyers have to be reconsidering this guilty plea to lying to the FBI, especially because we I believe that in fact they knew the answers to questions ahead of time because they had illegally surveilled and uh uh unmasked and then leaked raw intelligence, so they knew the answers if either he missed or remembered or lied, they would have known, and that's why they got him there, and then they threatened to go after his son, from what I can gather.
+And, you know, I would think that General Flynn's lawyers have to be reconsidering this guilty plea to lying to the FBI, especially because I believe that, in fact, they knew the answers to questions ahead of time because they had illegally surveilled and unmasked and then leaked raw intelligence.

-And then January eleventh, Comey is fired.
+And then January 11th, Comey is fired.

 We don't have the text messages then.

-Chuck Schumer, the head of the Democrat Party, Chuck Schumer says on January third, twenty seventeen, just a few days before President Trump is going to be inaugurated as the next president.
+Chuck Schumer, the head of the Democrat Party, Chuck Schumer says on January 3rd, 2017, just a few days before President Trump is going to be inaugurated as the next president, Chuck Schumer says, when you get in a fight with the intelligence community, they have six ways to Sunday to get back at you.

 Might it have something to do with that?